saidelimam/portfolio/README.md

 - npm (for dependencies and build tools)

 ### Setup
-1. Clone the repository
+1. Use this template: Click "Use this template" on GitHub to create your own repository
+2. Clone your repository: `git clone https://github.com/yourusername/portfolio.git`
+3. Navigate to the project: `cd portfolio`
-2. Install dependencies: `npm install`
+4. Install dependencies: `npm install`
-3. Start development server: `npm run dev`
+5. Start development server: `npm run dev`
-4. Open `http://localhost:3000` in your browser
+6. Open `http://localhost:3000` in your browser

 ### Development Workflow
 - **Dev Server**: `npm run dev` - Vite development server with HMR